istairina/battleship/README.md

 npm run start
 ```

 Open http://localhost:8181/ on different pages in browser.
-Login with different names, choose one room and the game will begin.
-It's a very buggy game )))
+Login with different names, choose one room and the game will begin after setup ships.
+It's a buggy game )))
 I haven't finished it, but you can see my self-esteem in PR